ImaneBenHassine/PortfolioProjects/Health Insurance Cost Prediction/README.md

 But to share it, __Heroku Account__ allows deploying the prediction costs to the web.

-to Setup Heroku Account, first need to register then install the Heroku Command Line Interface (CLI).
+to Setup Heroku Account, first need to register then install the __Heroku Command Line Interface (CLI)__.
 You use the CLI to manage and scale your applications, provision add-ons, view your application logs, and run your application locally.

-- requirements.txt :to create the requirement file run inside project repo
+- __requirements.txt__ :to create the requirement file run inside project repo

        pip install pipreqs

-- setup.sh : create a txt.file and then save it as .sh it'is s streamlit folder with credentials.toml and a congif.tom file
+- __setup.sh__ : create a txt.file and then save it as .sh it'is s streamlit folder with credentials.toml and a congif.tom file

-- Prcofile
+- __Prcofile__ : is used to first execute the setup.sh and then call streamlit to run the application

+           web: sh setup.sh && streamlit run Health_Insurance.py

+Push the apllication to Heroku by using those commands

+          git init
+          heroku login
+          heroku create surveyresults
+          git add .
+          git commit -am "start app"
+          git push heroku master

+At this level i've got en error : ModuleNotFoundError: No module named 'sklearn' because creating the requirements.txt didn't not consider all the packages used so i had to add it manually by checking the version running
+          pip list